temporalio/documentation/versioned_docs/version-0.27.0-docs-1/java-quick-start.md

 If you are having problems setting up the build files use the [Temporal Java Samples](https://github.com/temporalio/temporal-java-samples) GitHub repository as a reference.

-Also add the following logback config file somewhere in your classpath:
+Also add the following logback config file (call it logback.xml) somewhere in your classpath:

 ```xml
 <configuration>